tweag/nix-ux/first_steps_with_nix.md

 `--template=hello-world`.
 To list all available templates use `nix list-templates` .

-Let’s check out what Nix has generated for us:
+Let's check out what Nix has generated for us:

 ```console
 $ cd hello